Become a Member

 Members' Events, Engagement and Annual Meetings

-We aim to advertise opportunities regularly to our members, however during the Covid 19 emergency this wasn't possible.
-In 2022, we're hosting online events until we can meet safely in person again.
+We are now hosting face to face 'Your Health Matters' event.
 Please check back on this page to see our upcoming events, or join here to become a member and hear about these opportunities first via email.

 Annual Members' Meeting